f5devcentral/f5-agility-labs-sslviz/docs/class4/module1/lab03.rst

    virtuals, etc.), but rather should be used to view/modify application layer protocol traffic.
 For example, an iRule assigned here could be used to view and modify HTTP traffic flowing to/from the service.
-Additional iRules are not required, however, so leave this :red:`empty`.
+Additional iRules are not required here so leave this :red:`empty`.

 -  Click :guilabel:`Save`.